-What To Do When Someone Hits Your Parked Car – If They Left a Note
+What To Do When Someone Hits Your Parked Car and Leaves a Note

 So you return to your parked car and find a note on the windscreen.
 It’s from another motorist who accidentally hit your parked car.
 What should you do now?

 - Assess the damage.
 Whether it’s a tiny dent or something more substantial, you’ll have to do something about it before long.
 At this stage, though, you should take some pictures – you might need them later.